GlobalMilitary.net Open-source military intelligence Updated daily

 What percentage of GDP does Mozambique spend on defense?

 Mozambique spends approximately 2.0% of its GDP on defense.
-This is below the NATO target of 2% of GDP.
+This meets the NATO target of 2% of GDP.

 What is Mozambique's military personnel per capita?